Jim Patikas: International career

-Patikas represented the Australia U20 in both the 1981 FIFA World Youth Championship in Sydney and 1983 FIFA World Youth Championship in Mexico, being one of the youngest players in the 1981 FIFA World Youth Championship.
+Patikas represented Australia U20 in both the 1981 FIFA World Youth Championship in Sydney and 1983 FIFA World Youth Championship in Mexico, being one of the youngest players in the 1981 FIFA World Youth Championship.
 He was a key part of the Australian squad that reached the quarter-finals in 1981, losing 1–0 only to eventual winners, Germany.
-He held the record for most Australia international appearances after playing in his second FIFA World Youth Championship in Mexico.
-Against European Youth Champions Scotland, Patikas scored a goal with 3 minutes remaining to give the Australia a 2-1 victory elevating them to the top of Group A. In the final round, a 2–1 defeat to Korea Republic resulted in the elimination of Australia from the tournament with only one defeat.
+He held the record for most Australia international youth appearances after playing in his second FIFA World Youth Championship in Mexico.
+Against European Youth Champions Scotland, Patikas scored a goal with 3 minutes remaining to give Australia a 2-1 victory elevating them to the top of Group A. In the final round, a 2–1 defeat to Korea Republic resulted in the elimination of Australia from the tournament with only one defeat.

-His performances for the youth team and Sydney City earned Patikas his first appearance with Australia aged only 17 against Indonesia in the qualifying round of the 1982 FIFA World Cup and a contract with Sir Alex Ferguson who was the manager of Aberdeen.
+His performances for the youth team and Sydney City earned Patikas his first senior international appearance with Australia aged only 17 against Indonesia in the qualifying round of the 1982 FIFA World Cup and a contract with Sir Alex Ferguson coached Aberdeen.
 He was also a key member of Australia that played in the 1986 FIFA World Cup Qualifying matches against Scotland of Gordon Strachan, Alex McLeish and Graeme Souness.
-Patikas who had experience in Scotland during his time at Aberdeen was one of the stand-out performers of Australia in a 2–0 aggregate loss.
-In March 1988, Patikas represented Australia to represent the in the Summer Olympics qualifiers becoming the first player to turn out for Australia, while based at a non-Australian club.
+Patikas who had experience in Scotland during his time at Aberdeen was one of the stand-out performers for Australia in a 2–0 aggregate loss.
+In March 1988, Patikas represented Australia in the Summer Olympics qualifiers becoming the first player to turn out for Australia, while based at a non-Australian club.
 In his first game back he scored the winner for Australia against Chinese Taipei.
 The next match against New Zealand saw Patikas become the first Australian goal scorer at the Sydney Football Stadium when opening the scoring in a 3–1 win.